mongodb/docs-kotlin/README.md

 Commit and push your changes for review.
 Once the PR is merged to the upstream `gh-pages` branch, GitHub Pages will automatically deploy the API documentation.

+To build the Kotlin API documentation along with all of the other JVM documentation (Java, Scala, RS), see the instructions in the `docs-java-other` [README file](https://github.com/mongodb/docs-java-other#building-api-documentation).

 ## Licenses

 All documentation is available under the terms of a [Creative Commons License](https://creativecommons.org/licenses/by-nc-sa/3.0/).